Instant Pot Pizza Pasta

 My kids love the ooey gooey cheese, and my husband enjoys all the meaty beef and pepperoni.
-It only takes 10 minutes to prepare and 10 minutes to cook, so that gives you time to set the table and heat up some garlic bread.
-I like mine with a healthy salad on the side, I usually opt for an easy Chickpea Salad or chopped Mexican Salad.
+It only takes 10 minutes to prepare and 5 minutes to cook on high pressure, so you have time to set the table and heat some garlic bread.
+I like mine with a healthy salad on the side.
+I usually opt for an easy Chickpea Salad or chopped Mexican Salad.

 Why you will love this recipe